The Hanbury-Brown and Twiss effect in inflationary cosmological perturbations: An HBT like ansatz

 This is not an analytic integral, but it is finite since it has physical higher and lower limits, .
 The lower limit will be the infrared $1/\tau_{r}$ corresponding to the horizon scale at reheating.
-The upper limit $\Lambda$ will be the scale at which the phase randomizes (the ``coherence domain'' of the inflaton).
+The upper limit $\Lambda$ will be the scale at which the phase randomizes (the ``coherence domain'' of the inflaton.
+In the usual HBT \cite{gyulassy,heinz,lisa} this cutoff is not necessary because of on-shellness of the interfering quanta).
 If this model is to be developed phenomenologically, trispectrum features need to be fitted to $\tau_r,\Lambda$, this would be a subject of an evnetual further work.